-Upload embeddings to the web-app via frontend or the Python package
+Upload images and embeddings to the web-app via the Python package

 Sample a diverse subset of your original dataset in the web-app

 Download the filenames of the subset and use it to create a new local dataset folder.

 You can use your own dataset or the one we provide for this tutorial.
 The dataset

 we provide consists of 734 images of sunflowers.
 You can

 To use the Lightly platform, we need to upload the dataset with embeddings to it.
 The first step for this is to train a self-supervised embedding model.
 Then, embed your dataset and lastly, upload the dataset and embeddings to the Lightly platform.
 These three steps can be done using a single terminal command from the lightly pip package: lightly-magic But first, we need to install lightly from the Python package index.